 Creative Refresh

 As Cape Resorts worked to enhance its digital marketing strategy, it recognized the need for a creative refresh to better resonate with its target audience.
-The previous ads focused heavily on showcasing the architecture of the hotels, which felt disconnected from the emotional experience of staying at the properties.
-“We had very bland creatives.
+The previous ads focused heavily on showcasing the hotels' architecture, which felt disconnected from the emotional experience of staying at the properties.
+"We had very bland creatives.
 I inherited these display ads, and they didn’t communicate the experience of our resorts,” explained Bauducco.

 "We redid the creative to be much more emotionally connected.
 It spoke to the feeling of staying at our hotels, not just the architecture.

-Cape Resorts saw extraordinary improvements in its digital marketing performance throughout 2024.
+Cape Resorts saw extraordinary improvements in its digital marketing performance.
 The overall return on ad spend (ROAS) surged from 10:1 to just under 14:1, marking a significant leap in efficiency and effectiveness.